Pigoutmanila

 After a prolonged pursuit of a reservation, fortune finally smiled upon us.
 We secured a table for two at Michelin One Star Celera.

 We were part of the first seating at six o’clock sharp, already waiting outside on the third floor of the Comuna Building moments after stepping out of the elevator.
-The restaurant’s insignia was artfully obscured by tall potted plants, their fringes softening a façade of black and warm dark wood.
+The restaurant’s insignia was artfully obscured by tall potted plants, their fringes softening a façade of black and warm wood.

 Before us stood an imposing grey-black door, deliberately austere in its anonymity.
 At its threshold lay a doormat bearing the legend , “wait lang.”